Skip to main content

 Visitor Facilities And Travel

 Access to Kaa-Iya is extremely limited due to its remote location, harsh environmental conditions, and lack of tourism infrastructure.
-The town of Santa Cruz serves as the distant regional hub, with the small settlement of Charagua providing the closest services several hours away by rough roads.
+The town of Charagua provides the closest services, several hours by rough roads from the park boundary.
 Visitors must obtain advance permission from CABI, the indigenous territorial authority, before entering the park.
-No accommodations, campgrounds, or developed facilities exist within the protected area.
-Authorized scientific research expeditions and occasional specialized ecotourism groups constitute the limited visitation, requiring complete self-sufficiency and experienced guides familiar with challenging Chaco conditions.
-The extreme heat, limited water sources, and thorny vegetation make travel difficult and potentially dangerous without proper preparation and local knowledge.
-Access roads become impassable during rainy periods, while dry season conditions bring extreme temperatures exceeding 40°C. Those interested in experiencing the Gran Chaco ecosystem might consider visiting during cooler months from May to September, though even then conditions remain demanding.
-The limited access reflects both the landscape's inherent challenges and indigenous territorial authorities' priorities of conservation and traditional land use over tourism development.
+No accommodations or developed facilities exist within the protected area.
+Authorized scientific research expeditions and occasional specialized ecotourism groups constitute the limited visitation, requiring complete self-sufficiency and experienced guides.
+The extreme heat and thorny vegetation make travel difficult without proper preparation.
+Access roads become impassable during rainy periods.

 Conservation And Sustainability